Werkov/Werkov.github.io/_drafts/tenerife.md

 ## Practicals

-  * vineyards, highways, hairpings/sharp turns
+  * vineyards, highways, hairpins/sharp turns
   * kanarskeostrovy.com
   * UTC+0, don't know
   * water is warm in December

 ## Lessons learnt

-  * Sleep more before the trip if the day begins early.
+  * Sleep more before the trip if the travel begins early.
 Otherwise headache is likely and debilitating.
   * Canyon trip
   * Life analogy